Sannidhya127/FIle-Bash/README.rst

 **File Bash** is a simple command line interface application developed and maintained in *The Python Programming Language*.
 Inspired by the *Linux Terminal* and the *Windows Powershell*, File Bash tries to frame the basic commands of a command prompt coded completely in python.

+``For the File Bash Documentation, please refer to docs/build/index.html``

 LICENSE
 -------